slightknack/slightknack.dev/content/about/_index.md

 In 2024, when I got back from Brazil, I started at MIT.
 I joined the men's lightweight crew.
 After my first year, in 2025, I (once again) worked at a startup, and a wrote _a lot_ of Rust.

-During my second year of school, I helped run Cohort 5 of [Prod](https://prod.so).
-In 2026, I worked at [Flapping Airplanes](https://flappingairplanes.com) on megakernels and data-efficient RL.
+During my second year of school, I helped run Cohort 5 of [prod.so](https://prod.so).
+In 2026, I worked at [flappingairplanes.com](https://flappingairplanes.com) on megakernels and data-efficient RL.

 I am now in my third and final year of school.
 I plan to graduate a year early, pack my wagon, and migrate west.
 Wish me luck!